-- The AARP has reported that in this “baby boomer” time, 65,000 Medicare eligible beneficiaries are signing up for the program each month.
+- CMS reports that in this “baby boomer” time, there are approximately 314,000 Medicare newly enrolled beneficiaries each month.

-- Despite this, New Office Visit activity appears to be decreasing (based on the latest data from RTMD, which now serves healthcare organizations in a Medicare beneficiary area consisting of 23 states and the District of Columbia).
+- Despite this, New Office Visit activity has declined by about 7.1% over the 2018-2019 period (based on data from RTMD, which now serves healthcare organizations in a Medicare beneficiary area consisting of 48 states and the District of Columbia).

-- The intensity of service including the time spent with the patient has increased.
+- Over the same time period, the average time spent with the patient has remained constant.
 This affects the capacity of a provider to focus on volume and may reflect the utilization of other non-acute providers (i.e., retail clinics).

 Why should I care?